 This 105-year-old apple orchard turned Appalachian Cultural Center celebrates the people, music, art, and natural beauty of the Blue Ridge mountains in North Carolina.
 Built by the Clinchfield Railroad in 1908, the Orchard sits right on the Parkway providing some most beautiful scenery around.

-While you tap your toes to our authentic mountain music, a talented staff serves up fabulous ice cream and famous Orchard fudge, made fresh by Miss Charlotte right in the Orchard shop.
-Watch the entire lifecycle of Monarch Butterflies at the Butterfly Conservation Center as well as thousands of our busy tree pollinators in the the Orchard beehive.
+While you tap your toes to our authentic mountain music, a friendly staff serves up fabulous ice cream and famous Orchard fudge, made fresh by Miss Charlotte.
+Watch the entire lifecycle of Monarch Butterflies at the Butterfly Conservation Center as well as thousands of busy tree pollinators in the the Orchard beehive.

 The Orchard Food Wagon offers delicious sandwiches and snacks every Saturday and Sunday afternoon from noon to 4:30 (and Fridays in October).